 Pythagoras is perhaps the most famous figure in the group of ancient Greek philosophers known as the Pre-Socratics.
 This is largely due to the Pythagorean Theorem, a mathematical theorem that is still widely used today.
 Apart from being a mathematician, Pythagoras was also an influential thinker in other areas.
 For example, he made important contributions to religion during his life as well.
-These aspects of Pythagoras, however, are much less well-known, and have been overshadowed by his mathematical theorem.
+These aspects of Pythagoras, however, are much less well-known, and have been overshadowed by his mathematical teachings.

 Mixed Stories on Pythagoras’ Personal Life

 Pythagoras is believed to have been born around 570 BC, and spent his early life on Samos, a Greek island in the eastern Aegean Sea.
-His father was Mnesarchus, a gem merchant, whilst his mother was a woman by the name of Pythais.
+His father was Mnesarchus, a gem merchant, and his mother was a woman by the name of Pythais.
 Pythagoras had two or three brothers as well.

 Bust of Pythagoras – Roman copy of the Greek original.
 Musei Capitolini, Rome, Italy.
 (CC BY SA 3.0)

 Pythagoras eventually settled in Croton (modern Crotone), at that point of time a Greek city in southern Italy, and was put in charge of the education of the children and the women of the city.
 Pythagoras became an influential person in the area, and even established an exclusive community of followers in Croton.

 Illustration depicting Pythagoras teaching women.
 (Public Domain)

 His fame, however, also led to his downfall.
 It is said that Cylon, a young man from an aristocratic family, desired to join this community.
-When his request was rejected, he gathered anti-Pythagorean support, and attacked the philosopher.
+When his request was rejected, he gathered anti-Pythagorean support and attacked the philosopher.
 As a result, Pythagoras abandoned Croton and moved to Metapontum around 500 BC, where he died some years later.

-One of the difficulties in dealing with Pythagoras’ teachings is the fact that none of his writings are known to have survived.
+One of the difficulties in dealing with Pythagoras’ teachings is the fact that none of his original writings are known to have survived.
 Thus, it is necessary for people today to rely on secondary sources for an understanding of his work.
-Yet, this poses another problem, as Pythagoreans in subsequent generations are said to have had a tendency of ascribing to Pythagoras their own developments of his ideas.
+This poses another problem, as Pythagoreans in subsequent generations are said to have had a tendency of ascribing to Pythagoras their own developments of his ideas.